MatthiasZepper/gh-api-confine/README.md

 [![GitHub Super-Linter](https://github.com/actions/typescript-action/actions/workflows/linter.yml/badge.svg)](https://github.com/super-linter/super-linter)
 ![CI](https://github.com/actions/typescript-action/actions/workflows/ci.yml/badge.svg)

-**GH API Confine** (GitHub API Quota Limiter) is a humble Github action step designed to help you use the GitHub API more effectively.
+**GH API Confine** (GitHub API Quota Limiter) is a Github action step designed to help you use the GitHub API more effectively.

 With **GH API Confine**, you can easily monitor your remaining GitHub API quota and act accordingly.
-Specify a threshold and either delay or terminate your workflow, if your quota falls below this limit.
+Specify a threshold (relative or absolute) and either delay or terminate your workflow, if your quota falls below the cutoff.

+Prepending API-heavy jobs with **GH API Confine** saves your precious API requests for smaller jobs, instead of wasting them on attempting workflow runs that would anyway fail half-way through.

 ## Features

 - **Quota monitoring:** The step keeps track of your GitHub API quota, helping you stay within your allocated limits.